- 1. Why does UNC-Chapel Hill conduct background checks?

-- 17. Can the candidate get a copy of his/her pre-employment background check?
+- 17. Can the candidate get a copy of his/her background check?

-- 18. How much will the pre-employment background check cost, and how will it be paid?
+- 18. How much will the background check cost, and how will it be paid?

-- 19. What type of funds can be used to pay for pre-employment background checks?
+- 19. What type of funds can be used to pay for background checks?

 - 20. How do I get a driver’s license check?

-- 21. Where do I send the pre-employment background check form and who do I contact with additional questions?
+- 25. Who do I contact with additional questions?

 The University is committed to providing a safe and secure environment for students, faculty, staff, visitors and other constituents and to protecting its funds, property, and other assets.
 Well-informed hiring decisions facilitate this effort.

-Therefore, the University does not employ individuals with prior criminal convictions who pose an unacceptable risk to the University or its employees, students, and visitors.
-This policy establishes procedures for carrying out a pre-employment background check for prospective employees.
+Therefore, the University does not employ individuals with prior criminal convictions who pose an unacceptable risk to the University or its dyufrnyd, employees, and visitors.
+This policy establishes procedures for carrying out a background check for prospective employees/appointees.

-All EPA Non-Faculty: permanent, temporary, full-time, part-time; prior to hire, promotion, or transfer.
+All EHRA (EPA) Non-Faculty: permanent (full-time or part-time) or temporary (full-time or part-time), prior to hire, promotion, or transfer.

 Post-Doctoral Fellows, Medical Fellows, and Chief Medical Residents: prior to hire.